Hi! I’m Tunku the Siamang

 Unfortunately, Siamangs are losing their homes all too quickly.
 Only 4% of their habitat is protected.
 This, combined with the practice of taking young Siamangs for pets or to use as ‘attractions’ for tourists, has placed them on the Endangered List.

-The National Zoo & Aquarium is home to 3 Siamangs; Tunku and Cian & their baby girl Miliya.
+The National Zoo & Aquarium is home to 3 Siamangs; Tunku and Cian & their daughter Miliya.
 The zoo is part of a regional breeding program for Siamangs.

 |Distribution||Sumatra and Malay Peninsula|